Danish ex-intelligence head suspected of leaking information

-COPENHAGEN, Denmark (AP) — A Danish court has revealed that a man who has headed both of Denmark’s intelligence agencies at different times has been detained for over a month on suspicion of “disclosing highly classified information from the intelligence services.”
+COPENHAGEN, Denmark (AP) — The man who has headed both of Denmark’s intelligence agencies at different times has been detained for over a month on suspicion of “disclosing highly classified information from the intelligence services,” a Danish court has revealed.

 The revelation has sparked speculation that Lars Findsen was considered too open toward the media.